peje66/shealth2tcx/README.md

 Transfer the exported data to your computer.

-Than run php shealth2tcx.php path to your exported com.samsung.health.exercise.{date}.csv
+Then run `php shealth2tcx.php path/to/your/exported/com.samsung.health.exercise.{date}.csv`